very deep influence on my life and work, which again it is difficult

 of the English' has been one of my major themes both in writing

-- from witchcraft and Josselin onwards, and also in living and researching.
+- from witchcraft and Josselin to the Wang Gouwei lectures given in

 of my life, I am often consciously explaining, whether on Faculty Boards,